-There is a charge for water treatment chemicals after the initial fill, but twice per year testing is free only with continued program participation.
+There is a charge for water treatment chemicals after the initial fill and for twice/year testing.
+Contact PrecisionChem for details.

-Biannual water testing is required for your GARN[®] WHS in order to manage and maintain proper inhibitor levels and chemistry within your system.
+Biannual water testing is required for your GARN® WHS in order to manage and maintain proper inhibitor levels and chemistry within your system.
 You are responsible for returning samples on your schedule.
 Sampling should be done in the spring and fall of every year, with about 6 months between samples.
-Additional sampling beyond the allotted two per year may be purchased for an additional fee; contact PrecisionChem for details.

 INSPECT and SAMPLE: Send a sample of the boiler water to PrecisionChem for analysis.
 Samples are usually taking from the manway access or from the boiler drain.
 Collect the sample according to the instructions on the bottle.
 When drawing a sample, always fully rinse the container twice with the water being sampled before collecting the final sample to be submitted.
 Significant accumulation of sludge, "dirty" water, or other observations should be noted when the water samples are sent in.
 The water should appear clear with minimal deposits on tank, combustion chamber and heat exchanger surfaces.
 If the water is cloudy and it is difficult to see the inside surfaces contact Mike at PrecisionChem.
 Do not delay in reporting this!
 Pictures of any areas of concern also help.